Tor Jonsson

 Tor Jonsson (14 May 1916 – 14 January 1951) was a Norwegian author and journalist.
 Tor Jonsson is known for simple, strongly worded lyric poetry, but his poems stir up conflicts and a sense of loneliness.
 One senses a strong resistance to the legacy of national romantic spirit in his works.

 Biography

-His birthplace and childhood home was in the valley of Boverdal (Bøverdalen) in Lom in Oppland, Norway.
+His birthplace and childhood home was in the valley of Boverdal (Bøverdalen) in Lom Municipality in Oppland, Norway.

-His parents were Johannes Johnsen (1867-1929) and Torø Thorsen (1878-1950).
+His parents were Johannes Johnsen (1867–1929) and Torø Thorsen (1878–1950).